kenja-k-k/libreoffice-lambda-layer/readme.md

 ### LibreOffice v6.4.0.1 (Amazon Linux 2)

+*THESE ARNs ARE ONLY FOR USE WITH KENJA SERVICES*

 Works with the following [AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) which run on Amazon Linux 2:

 - nodejs16.x